Public Safety Officer

 - Provide information, directions and assistance to community members.

-- Prepare and post “No Parking” signs and other parking space reservations for special events on campus.
-Remove signs and other equipment after the event has concluded.
+- Prepare and post parking space reservation signs and other event/parking/traffic control signs for special events and details on campus.
+Remove signs after the event has concluded.

 - Drive various size trucks to transport equipment, including towing barricade trailers.